Photo ©Ralph Hopkins

 There are always risks in the backcountry, but here is what we do to minimize these risks:

 Our experienced guides will orient you to potential risks and provide instructions to help alleviate incidents.
 For example, we’ll explain the importance of always wearing shoes in camp, how to use the handwashing system to reduce the spread of germs, provide guidance on what is available in our first-aid kits and inform you of their locations.
 You will also receive instruction on proper gear handling and lifting techniques, the location of the camp toilet and bathroom etiquette.
-You are encouraged to communicate any injuries, bites or allergic reactions, no matter how minor.
+Keep your guides informed of any injuries, bites or allergic reactions, no matter how minor.
 The guides are always available if you have any questions or need assistance.

 You also play an essential role in moderating risk.
 Here’s what you can do: